Frequently Asked Questions

-The SAFE Center is located in the Phillip Bobo Medical Center’s Emergicare building at 1601 University Boulevard East.
-We are an independent, free-standing center – away from the busy emergency department of a hospital.
+The SAFE Center is located in the Phillip Bobo Medical Center’s Emergicare building at 1601 University Boulevard East, Suite 150.
+We are an independent, free-standing center – away from the busy emergency department of the hospital.

 What are the hours of the Tuscaloosa SAFE Center?

-The Center’s administrative hours are 8:30am-4:30pm Monday through Friday.
-However, the SAFE Center staff is available at any time of the day or night by calling 205-860-SAFE (7233).
+The Center’s administrative hours are 8:30 am-4:30 pm Monday through Friday.
+However, the SAFE Center staff is available every day, at any time of the day or night by calling 205-860-SAFE (7233).

 Who can be seen at the Tuscaloosa SAFE Center?